Armando Izzo

-Armando Izzo (/it/; born 2 March 1992) is an Italian professional footballer who plays as a centre-back for club Monza.
+Armando Izzo (/it/; born 2 March 1992) is an Italian professional footballer who plays as a centre-back for club Avellino.
 He previously played for the Italy national team.

 Club career

 Early career

-Izzo started playing football at the age of 13 with ARCI Scampia, before moving Napoli, where he also won a Campionato Nazionale Dante Berretti.
-In the 2011–12 season he went on loan to Triestina in Lega Pro Prima Divisione, with whom he played 13 games and scored his first professional career goal.
+Izzo started playing football at the age of 13 with ARCI Scampia, before moving to Napoli, where he also won a Campionato Nazionale Dante Berretti.
+In the 2011–12 season, he went on loan to Triestina in Lega Pro Prima Divisione, with whom he played 13 games and scored his first professional career goal.

 On 31 January 2012, Izzo joined Avellino in a co-ownership deal, with whom he played 6 games.
 The following season, Izzo made 22 appearances and scored a goal, as Avellino won the league and were promoted to Serie B. Izzo debuted in Serie B in the 2013–14 season, ending the season with a goal in 30 appearances.

 Genoa

 During the summer he was sold to Genoa, with whom he debuted in Serie A on 5 October 2014, in a 2–1 win away against Parma.
 He scored his first goal in the top flight on 11 January 2015, at San Siro against Inter Milan.
 On 1 April 2015, he renewed his contract with Genoa until 2019.
 Izzo ended the season with 20 appearances and one goal.

 The following season makes his first league appearance of the season in a 2–0 win against Verona.
 He made 33 appearances for Genoa during the season.

-In the 2016–17 he was a starter in defence for the Ligurian team, while the following season, he made only 16 appearances due to injuries and disqualifications.
-He scored his only goal of the season on 25 October 2017, opening the scoring in 2–3 home defeat against Napoli.
+In the 2016–17 season, he was a starter in defence for the Ligurian team, while the following season, he made only 16 appearances due to injuries and disqualifications.
+He scored his only goal of the season on 25 October 2017, opening the scoring in a 2–3 home defeat against Napoli.
 On 12 May 2018, in an away game against Benevento, he made his hundredth appearance for Genoa.

 Torino

 On 4 July 2018, Izzo signed a four-year contract with Torino.
 He made his debut with Torino on 12 August during a 4–0 win over against Cosenza in the Coppa Italia.
-On 4 November he scored his first goal in Serie A with Torino, in 1–4 away victory against Sampdoria.
+On 4 November, he scored his first goal in Serie A with Torino, in a 1–4 away victory against Sampdoria.